pingcap/tiunimanager-ui/README.md

 ## Getting Started

-First you need to ensure that there is a local or remote TiEM server available to provide API services.
+First you need to ensure that there is a local or remote TiUniManager server available to provide API services.

 ### Prerequisites

-The followings are required for developing TiEM UI:
+The followings are required for developing TiUniManager UI:

 - [Git](https://git-scm.com/downloads)
 - [Go](https://golang.org/)